-- a natural child, - an adopted child, - a stepchild who has a regular parent/child relationship with you. - a foster child under a legally supervised foster care program, - a child for whom you are the legal guardian or legal managing conservator and with whom you have a regular parent/child relationship, - a grandchild who lives with you, and - a dependent for which you have received a court order to provide health care coverage.
+- a natural child. - an adopted child, - a stepchild who has a regular parent/child relationship with you. - a foster child under a legally supervised foster care program, - a child for whom you are the legal guardian or legal managing conservator and with whom you have a regular parent/child relationship, - a grandchild who is claimed on your tax return annually, and - a dependent for which you have received a court order to provide health care coverage.